-Alley-Oop – A leading pass tossed up around basket height, which a teammate jumps up to catch and put in the basket while he is still in the air.
+Alley-oop – A leading pass tossed up around basket height which a teammate jumps up to catch and put in the basket while still in the air.

-Anticipate – The ability to recognize what is developing on the court before it actually happens.
+Anticipate – The ability to recognize what's developing on the court before it actually happens.
 It's the skill that helps a defender intercept a pass or an offensive player see an open teammate cutting to get open.

 Assist – A pass to a teammate, which results in a score.

-Backdoor Cut – A cut used by an offensive player to cut behind a defender to receive the ball.
+Backdoor cut – A move used by an offensive player to cut behind a defender to receive the ball.

-Ball Reversal (or Swing the Ball) – When the ball is moved to one side of the court and then reversed quickly to the other side.
-By reversing the ball, the offense forces the entire defensive team to reposition, which often results in open passes or scoring opportunities.
+Ball reversal (or Swing the ball) – When the ball is passed or dribbled to one side of the court and then reversed quickly to the other side.
+By reversing the ball, the offense forces the entire defensive team to re-position, which often results in open passes or scoring opportunities.

-Bounce Pass – A pass that bounces between the passer and receiver.
-When there are defenders in your passing lane, a bounce pass helps you get the ball to your teammate by bouncing it under or around the defender's arms.
+Bounce pass – A pass that bounces between the passer and receiver.
+When there are defenders in the passing lane, a bounce pass helps get the ball to a teammate by bouncing it under or around the defender's arms.

 Brick – Slang term for a shot with very little arc that hits the basket and/or backboard really hard.

-– A non-verbal way to show the ball handler that you are ready to
+– A non-verbal way to show the ball handler a teammate is ready to

 receive the pass.
 Yelling for the ball isn't usually the best option

-because it tips off the defense that you’re open.
-By looking directly at
+because it tips off the defense that a player is open.
+Looking directly at

-Catch and Face (or Square Up) – The first thing a player should do when she receives the ball is to square up to the basket by pivoting so that her hips and shoulders are facing the goal.
-From this position, she is able to see the entire floor.
+Catch and face (or Square up) – The first thing a player should do when she receives the ball is to square up to the basket by pivoting so that her hips and shoulders are facing the goal.
+From this position, she's able to see the entire floor.

 Coachable – A term describing a player who is eager to learn, willing to listen to his coach and take criticism without making excuses for his mistakes.

-Control Dribble – A low dribble close to the body that is used when a ball handler is being closely guarded.
+Control dribble – A low dribble close to the body that's used when a ball handler is being closely guarded.

-Court Sense – The ability of a player to be able to see what is developing on the court at all times.
+Court sense – The ability of a player to be able to see what's developing on the court at all times.

 Cut – When an offensive player tries to get past a defender by moving quickly toward the basket or to get open for a pass.

-Deeper (or Lower) – When a player or the ball is getting closer to the baseline, they are said to be getting lower or deeper.
+Deeper (or Lower) – When a player or the ball approaches the baseline, they're said to be getting lower or deeper.

 Drive – When the ball handler dribbles hard toward the basket.

-Drop Step – When the player with the ball has her back to the basket, drops one leg back with a low dribble and goes toward the basket for a shot.
+Drop step – When a player in the low post area has the ball with her back to the basket, drops one leg back toward the goal with a low dribble and takes it in for a shot.
 It's a move often used by post players.

-Elbow – The area of the court located at each end of the free throw line.
-There are 2 elbows, one on the right side of the free throw line and one on the left.
+Elbow – The area of the court located at each end of the free throw line where the free throw line intersects the lane line.
+There are two elbows at each end, one on the right and one on the left.

-Fast Break – When the defense gains control of the ball they break quickly to the other end to try and score before their opponents can set up.
+Fast break – When the defense gains control of the ball and breaks quickly to the other end to try and score before their opponents can set up.

 Flash – When an offside offensive player cuts hard toward the ball, usually through the lane.

-Forcing the Shot – Taking a bad shot, either by shooting out of position, shooting with someone closely guarding you, taking a low percentage shot, or shooting in a hurry without seeing better options.
+Forcing the shot – Taking a bad shot, either by shooting out of position, shooting with someone closely guarding, taking a low percentage shot, or shooting in a hurry without seeing better options.

 Gap - Distance between the defensive and offensive players.